Tuesday, March 5, 2024

 Joysticks is the type of movie that will make have you asking: Is this the worst movie ever?
 It’s also a movie that modern audiences would label “problematic,” and rightfully so.
 While I tend to think that criticism of movies promoting “rape culture” can be overblown at times, it’s not entirely unfounded, and a movie like Joysticks completely validates such criticism.
 It’s hard to talk about this movie without placing it in the context of the era it was made.
 In 1978, Animal House was a huge hit at the box office and, consequently, this resulted in endless rip-offs.
 Flash forward to 1982 and Pac-Man was all the rage in the video game world.
 This is when a producer came up with the idea to combine the two.
 “People LOVED Animal House and they love Pac-Man, if I can combine the two, I will have a huge hit on my head.”
 The result was Joysticks – an extremely unwatchable sex comedy that serves two functions: 1) to display as much gratuitous nudity as possible and 2) to act as one long commercial for the upcoming video game, Super Pac-Man.
 In the film’s climax the movie’s hero, Jefferson Bailey, challenges one of the baddies, King Vidiot, to a game of Super Pac-Man; the winner will gain control of the arcade.

 The compromising photo of Rutter with the two naked girls proves to be a pivotal plot point later in the film; Jefferson tries to use it to discredit Rutter.
-The two sides of pleading their case at a townhall meeting, and just when it looks like Rutter is winning over the crowd that’s when Jefferson unveils the photo of Rutter and the girls.
+The two sides are pleading their case at a townhall meeting and, just when it looks like Rutter is winning over the crowd, Jefferson unveils the photo of Rutter and the girls.
 I find this idiotic for two reasons.

 1) While the photo shows Rutter in a compromising position; it’s also an extremely bad look for the arcade.
 There are two naked women running amok in a private business, which would only amplify the fears many parents might have about the place.